-It should be noted that the reported running times are process times.
-When we measure total time, the running times of PI and VI on dense graphs become almost identical.
-The likely reason for this is that the time for PI's memory allocation steps are not measured in the process time.
-Graphs encountered in real environments span the range of the types of graphs discussed here.
+Graphs encountered in real environments span the range of the two types of graphs discussed here.
 In practical applications, sparse graphs will be more common, and PI, although slightly more difficult to implement, will be the better choice.
 A practical issue is the memory requirements of the two algorithms.
 VI, which only needs to evaluate the system of equations, requires only enough memory to store the graph.
 PI, which needs to solve the system, needs up to $O(N^2)$ space to store the matrix representing this system.
 Given a large enough graph, the matrix will be too large to be allocated, making PI impossible to use.
 For our implementation and hardware, this happens for dense graphs upwards of about 2800 nodes.
 In such situations, VI would be the only choice.
 Since we are using Matlab's sparse matrix representation, however, the memory is sufficient for much larger sparse graphs.
 For example, a sparse graph with 15,000 nodes and about 25,000 edges can still be solved using PI in less than 1 second.
+6 Conclusion In this paper we have defined the expected shortest path (ESP) problem, which arises in landmark-based robot navigation where the reliability of landmark detection is modeled explicitly.
+We have presented two algorithms for its solution, value iteration (VI) and policy iteration (PI), and have proven their convergence properties in the context of a MDP formulation.
+Using an extensive experimental analysis, we have demonstrated the practicality of both algorithms, and have shown that PI usually outperforms VI.
+In particular, on sparse graphs, PI is orders of magnitudes faster.
+On very large dense graphs, however, PI cannot be used due to its larger memory requirements.
 Running times (seconds) vs. number of nodes N